-Choosing the “best” anything when it comes to sports is obviously a devisive issue.
+Choosing the “best” anything when it comes to sports is obviously a divisive issue.
 Determining who has the best team uniforms has sparked many a feud amongst sports fans over the years.
 The mere attempt to rank jerseys might seem rather hopeless, especially considering the changes in American fashion over the decades (including the general opinion on short-shorts).
 However we liked the slideshow put together by the editors over at Esquire’s Style Blog on the 17 Best Sports Uniforms of All Time.
 We noticed some patterns to how certain teams have made their uniforms iconic (like the Yankees’ classic home pinstripes).
 Here are a few tips for building the best team uniforms that will stand the test of time.

 1. Keep it simple